mk-fg/NetworkManager-WiFi-WebUI/README.rst

 possible.

-Requirements for this UI are to be fairly lite/minimal, responsive, be able to enable WiFi, pick AP, connect/disconnect to and get basic status/scan updates, nothing fancy, can almost be considered to be a proof of concept.
+Requirements for this UI are to be fairly lite/minimal, responsive, be able to enable WiFi, pick AP, connect/disconnect and get basic status/scan updates, so nothing fancy, can almost be considered to be a proof of concept.

 .. figure:: https://raw.githubusercontent.com/mk-fg/NetworkManager-WiFi-WebUI/master/doc/nm-wifi-webui.jpg
    :alt: nm-wifi-webui interface looks